-Rose Mountain Care Center currently has 0 residents and 0 staff member COVID-19 cases.
+Rose Mountain Care Center currently has 0 resident and 0 staff member COVID-19 cases.

-*Please check back here for updates on COVID-19 in our facility, or contact Administrator, Mark Horovitz at 732-828-2400.
+*Please check back here for updates on COVID-19 in our facility, or contact Administrator, Yeshaya Seeve at 732-828-2400.

 Purpose: The purpose of the Outbreak Plan is to protect our residents, staff, and visitors in the event of any disease or other type of outbreaks that may occur in the facility and or community in compliance with New Jersey law N.J.S.A.2H-12.87.

 Plan: The outbreak plan includes general components applicable to most outbreak situations.
 These components have been incorporated into our infection control and emergency preparedness programs.
 This outbreak plan is a generic and will be modified as appropriate to reflect specific actions if an outbreak occurs.
 Each component of the plan is described below.